Trent Lott: Elections

+Tenure

 In 1989, on the 25th anniversary of the murder of the civil rights activists James Chaney, Andrew Goodman, and Michael Schwerner, Lott and the rest of the Mississippi congressional delegation refused to vote for the non-binding resolution honoring the three men which nevertheless passed the Congress.

+Along with John Ashcroft, Larry Craig, and Jim Jeffords, Lott was a part of a group of Senators who sang as a barbershop quartet.
+Lott sang bass.
+The senators sang "Elvira" at the 1996 Republican National Convention.

 He became Senate Majority Whip when the Republicans took control of the Senate in 1995.
 In June 1996, he ran for the post of Senate Majority Leader to succeed Republican Bob Dole, who had resigned from the Senate to concentrate on his presidential campaign.
 Lott faced his Mississippi colleague Thad Cochran, the then-Chairman of the Senate Republican Conference.
 Cochran cast himself as an "institutionalist" and who would help to rebuild public trust in Congress through compromise over conflict.
 Lott promised a "more aggressive" style of leadership and courted the younger Senate conservatives.
 Lott won by 44 votes to 8.
 As majority leader, Lott had a major role in the Senate trial following the impeachment of President Bill Clinton.
 After the House narrowly voted to impeach Clinton, Lott proceeded with the Senate trial in early 1999, despite criticisms that Republicans were far short of the two-thirds majority required under the Constitution to convict Clinton and remove him from office.

 Lott generally pursued a conservative position in politics and was a noted social conservative.
 For instance, in 1998, Lott caused some controversy in Congress when as a guest on the Armstrong Williams television show, he equated homosexuality with alcoholism, kleptomania and sex addiction.
 When Williams, a conservative talk show host, asked Lott whether homosexuality is a sin, Lott simply replied, "Yes, it is."
-Lott's stance against homosexuality was disconcerting to liberal Democratic Party elected officials and the Human Rights Campaign Fund, an advocacy group for gay rights.

 According to the Anti-Defamation League, Lott was a frequent speaker at the white supremacist group Council of Conservative Citizens.
 Although he denied knowing of the group's intentions, it was later revealed members of his family had CCC membership.

 After the 2000 elections produced a 50–50 partisan split in the Senate, Vice President Al Gore's tie-breaking vote gave the Democrats the majority from January 3 to 20, 2001, when George W. Bush took office and Vice President Dick Cheney's tie-breaking vote gave the Republicans the majority once again.
 Later in 2001, he became Senate Minority Leader again after Vermont senator Jim Jeffords became an independent and caucused with the Democrats, allowing them to regain the majority.
 He was due to become majority leader again in early 2003 after Republican gains in the November 2002 elections.

-In 2003, Lott coined the term “nuclear option”.
+In 2003, Lott coined the term "nuclear option".